baraah34/Database-Project/README.md

 A Booking connects a Passenger to a specific Flight.

 Mapping Decisions :

-Looking at the project MAP.png, here is how the data is stored:
+Flight Connections:
-Flight Connections: I put IATA_Code_Departs and IATA_Code_Arrives in the Flight table to show the start and end of a trip.
+I put IATA_Code_Departs and IATA_Code_Arrives in the Flight table to show the start and end of a trip.

 Linking Everything:
 The Booking table uses National_ID and flight_number to link people to their flights.